Lamar Jackson Can’t Expect Aaron Judge ‘About-Face’ from Ravens

 Lamar Jackson still needs a new long-term contract, but he can’t expect the Baltimore Ravens to backtrack on the stance the franchise took this offseason.
 Jackson and the team were unable to come to terms, despite a sizeable offer from the Ravens, and a former NFL general manager believes the “ship had sailed” once talks were ended abruptly on the eve of the 2022 regular season.

 Heavy’s front office insider Randy Mueller thinks “nothing” has changed since about Jackson’s contract status, nor the Ravens’ immediate plans for this future.
-It’s why Mueller doesn’t anticipate the Ravens making a similar “about-face” to the one made by the New York Yankees to agree fresh terms with Major League Baseball All-Star outfielder Aaron Judge.
+It’s why Mueller doesn’t anticipate the Ravens making a similar “about-face” to the one made by the New York Yankees before agreeing fresh terms with Major League Baseball All-Star outfielder Aaron Judge.

 Ravens Not Expected to Buckle in Jackson Talks